bytedance/ContentV/README.md

 </p>
 </div>

-This project presents ContentV, a novel framework that accelerates DiT-based video generation through three key innovations:
+This project presents *ContentV*, an efficient framework for accelerating the training of DiT-based video generation models through three key innovations:

-- A minimalist model design that enables effective reuse of pre-trained image generation models for video synthesis
+- A minimalist architecture that maximizes reuse of pre-trained image generation models for video synthesis
-- A comprehensive exploration of a multi-stage, efficient training strategy based on Flow Matching
+- A systematic multi-stage training strategy leveraging flow matching for enhanced efficiency
-- A low-cost Reinforcement Learning with Human Feedback (RLHF) approach that further enhances generation quality without the need for additional human annotations.
+- A cost-effective reinforcement learning with human feedback framework that improves generation quality without requiring additional human annotations

+Our 8B model achieves state-of-the-art result (85.14 on VBench) in only 4 weeks of training with 256×64GB NPUs.

 <div align="center">
     <img src="./assets/demo.jpg" width="100%">